ishaanbedi/ishaanbedi.in/README.md

 ## Contributing

-Contributions are always welcome, wether in form of code, documentation, suggestions or even feedback.
+Contributions are always welcome, whether in form of code, documentation, suggestions or even feedback.